 Almost every sport, with a running base at least, is built on speed.
 So, why don’t more people train for it?

 What I tend to see is, people sprint, but they don’t train speed.
 What’s the difference?
 Sprinting just means running at maximum intensity (as hard as you can).
 This doesn’t mean you do it well (fast) though.
+You need to do real sprint training, the way an olympic sprinter would.

 If you want to get faster, your training has to focus on trying to improve these 4 things…